 As a college student, you are lucky.
-This is the prime time to start your credit growth, and to plan for the future.
-This is when all the financing offers start flowing in, and credit limit increases get offered like they are going out of style.
-All you need to do is get a few credit cards, and maybe take on an installment debt, like a student loan.
+This is the prime time to start your credit growth and to plan for the future.
+This is when all the financing offers to start flowing in, and credit limit increases get offered like they are going out of style.
+All you need to do is get a few credit cards and maybe take on an installment debt, like a student loan.
 These are typical credit uses for a college student, anyway.
 With diligent repayments, you will fast become a quality borrower on paper.

 Plus, you never know what will happen if you do not keep an eye on your credit report.
 A company could place a fraudulent charge on your card, or an individual could even steal your identity.
 Yet, without tracking your credit report, it could take you years to find out.
-All these things can be devastating, not just to your credit score, but also to your bank account.
+All these things can be devastating, not just to your credit score but also to your bank account.

 It works like a rain day fund, and some would say it’s better than a savings account.
 The amount you do not pay in loan interest is more than what you would get paid in a savings account.
 That is clear as day when you look at the statistics below.

 Credit.com reports $279,000 as the average interest paid in one’s lifetime.
-The total interest cost in your lifetime will vary depending on your credit score.
+The total interest cost in your life will vary depending on your credit score.
 If it’s below 550, you can expect to pay around $910,109 in your lifetime.
 Yet, you just need to pay $480,386 if your FICO score is 750 or higher.

 High credit scores pay for themselves all the time!